 The Textbook Creator didn’t accept all MP4 files we tried to insert into the book, but we managed to get some video clips embedded.
 Here is the curious thing: the Textbook Creator shows only a small icon in the position where we inserted a video clip.
 Once the reader clicks/taps the icon, a video window opens for viewing the film.

-Klaava Media has published many ebooks that include multimedia elements, such as a travel guide to Sweden and France, but we will wait how the Textbook Creator develops before processing them through the application.
+Klaava has produced many ebooks that include multimedia elements, such as a travel guide to Sweden and France, but we will wait how the Textbook Creator develops before processing them through the application.

 Jouni Ahola has conducted training courses on Creo Parametric 3D modeling software for many years in many countries across the world.
 He knows all the common pitfalls practically everyone new to the Creo Parametric will face and what are the most important features that everyone should master.
 His advice has been published as a book series that consists of four practical, hands-on user guides.